ctrlship

 When you build locally, your computer runs a small server that only you can see.
 Deploy means putting your project on someone else’s computer - one that’s always on, always connected, and gives your site a real URL.

 There are dozens of ways to do this.
 Most of them are painful.
 I’m skipping all of that.
+I kept waiting for the hard part and it never came.

 The setup: GitHub stores your code.
 Vercel turns it into a website.
 You connect them once and never think about it again.
-Vercel isn’t the only option - Netlify and Cloudflare Pages work the same way.
-I picked Vercel because it felt the most straightforward.

-Step 1: Push your code to GitHub
+Step 1: Push to GitHub

 If you already have a repo, skip to step 2.